Worldline description of a bi-adjoint scalar and the zeroth copy: Effective action

-Eq.~\eqref{pi-4} is our final form of the worldline representation of the one-loop effective action of the bi-adjoint scalar, readily calculable in perturbation theory.
-An alternative presentation of the effective action makes use of a matrix-valued particle action to treat the color degrees of freedom.
-We will exemplify this directly in our first application, which aims at computing the one-loop beta function of the bi-adjoint theory, which recently has been shown to vanish \cite{Gracey:2020baa}.
+Eq.~\eqref{pi-4} is our final form of the worldline representation of the one-loop effective action of the bi-adjoint scalar, with the additional color variables.
+It is readily calculable in perturbation theory.
+One may compare it with \eqref{pi-new2}, which used instead a matrix valued action.